 - HEARTSafe Community Workshop — A Blueprint for Sudden Cardiac Arrest Survival: Jumpstart your area’s HEARTSafe Community designation and save more lives from SCA in this one-day workshop.

-- American Red Cross Pre-Con: Join the American Red Cross for an in-person bridging class to ensure you are certified to deliver the new and exciting FirstAid/CPR/AED portfolio of classes.
+- American Red Cross First Aid/CPR/AED Instructor Bridging and Skills Boost: Join the American Red Cross for an in-person bridging class to ensure you are certified to deliver the new and exciting FirstAid/CPR/AED portfolio of classes.
 This in-person session is open to current American Heart Association and ASHI instructors and training center faculty.
 In addition, the Red Cross will offer optional, in-person skill boost instructor classes for instructors who wish to teach the following new American Red Cross skill boosts: Life-Threatening Bleeding and Tourniquet Application, Head, Neck, Muscle, Bone and Joint Injuries and Splinting.